Showing posts with label #colbert. Show all posts

 A hummingbird’s small size and rapid movement can make it difficult to watch for long.
 Fortunately, hummingbirds will often perch on an overhead branch and draw attention to themselves

 by making high squeaky chipping noises.
 To spot a male Ruby-throated Hummingbird, look for its iridescent throat--called a gorget.
-The color of the gorget depends on the lighting and in most instances looks dark.
-It is only when the feathers catch the light at a certain angle that their intricate beauty can be seen.
+The color of the gorget depends on the lighting and, in most instances, looks dark.
+Only when the feathers catch the light at a certain angle can their intricate beauty be seen?
 In good light, the male Ruby-throated Hummingbird is unmistakable with his bright ruby-red throat.

 Ruby-throated Hummingbird Migration